AhmedMaherElSaeidi/AhmedMaherElSaeidi/README.md

     <br />
     <section align="left">
       <p color="#a569bd">
-        I am a software engineer from the Faculty of Computers and Artificial Intelligence at Helwan University with a strong academic record.
+        A software engineer graduated from the Faculty of Computers and Artificial Intelligence at Helwan University with a strong academic record.
 My graduation project focused on using computer vision to detect blood vessels within kidney tissue.
 I have two and a half years of experience